 Applicants invited for an interview must complete the "Consent to Release Information to Admitted Students Form."
 This allows the Program to communicate appropriate information with your classmates prior to the first day of class.
 This will be particularly valuable if you want to find a potential roommate or if you want to get to know your classmates before classes begin.

 Applicants who are accepted in to the Doctor of Physical Therapy Program must complete all requirements for admission to graduate study at Missouri State University (requirements can be obtained from the Graduate College and are specified in the most current graduate catalog), including the separate Graduate College Application and associated $35 application fee.
 For additional information, applicants should call (417) 836-5335 or visit the Graduate College web site.

 All applicants applying to the Missouri State University Doctor of Physical Therapy Program must submit their application through the PTCAS (www.ptcas.org).
-To ensure that you will be considered for admission in August, please have all application material completed and submitted to PTCAS by our firm deadline of November 15, 2011.
+To ensure that you will be considered for admission in August, please have all application material completed and submitted to PTCAS by our firm deadline of November 15th of each year.